EchterAlsFake/PHUB/docs/source/guides/download.rst

 ^^^^^^^^^^^

 You can specify custom downloaders to download your video.
-There are a few presets available in the `phub.download` submodule.
+There are a few presets available in the `.download` submodule.

 * Dummy download (default)
     A slow, dummy downloader that fetch each segment after the other,